klory/al-folio/_posts/2021-12-01-how-to-develop-GUI-using-JavaFX.md

 [JavaFX](https://openjfx.io/) (API is [here](https://docs.oracle.com/javase/8/javafx/api/overview-summary.html)) is used to design GUI on desktop ([first released](https://en.wikipedia.org/wiki/JavaFX) in Dec 2008), mobile and embeded systems (Raspberry Pi?).
 The current long-term-support version is [JavaFX17](https://gluonhq.com/products/javafx/) (the one I used).
 This post is for desktop.
 Developing softwares are not easy, but they follow certain patterns, knowing the patterns can speed up the development.

+JavaFX follows MVC design pattern, which is a design pattern that describes how to build models, views and controllers.
+The model is the data, the view is the user interface, and the controller is the logic.
+The model is usually a class, the view is a class (or an FXML file), and the controller is the class that handles the user interaction.

 **These are all based on my understanding so let me know if there are mistakes and I will fix them.**

 <div class='row mt-3'>